-4 Tips for Creating SBCC Content for Talking Book Programs
+4 Tips for Creating Effective SBCC Audio Content

 How understanding communities drives strategies for SBCC success

-Governments and NGOs use the Amplio Talking Book as a digital social and behavior change communication (SBCC) strategy.
-Each Talking Book partner decides what content to share, including behaviors they want to encourage.
+Amplio works global partners to amplify program reach and impact, using the Amplio Talking Book as a Social and Behavior Change Communications (SBCC) strategy.
+Each partner chooses the messages they want to share, including the positive attitudes and behaviors they aim to encourage.
 To achieve success, program managers have to figure out how to create messages that are meaningful to the communities they serve.

-“The program knows what it wants to achieve, but you have to see it from the community’s perspective,” said Phillip Kinyota, senior technical manager at Centre for Behaviour Change Communication (CBCC), a Nairobi-based organization that specializes in SBCC solutions for the public and private sectors.
-“You have to develop the ideas and campaigns with the people you want to reach.”
+“The program knows what it wants to achieve, but you have to see it from the community’s perspective,” said Phillip Kinyota, senior technical manager at Centre for Behaviour Change Communication (CBCC), a Kenyai-based organization that specializes in SBCC solutions for the public and private sectors.
+“You have to develop the ideas and campaigns in collaboration with the people you want to reach.”

-“Traditions, culture, and social norms dictate what is acceptable or not within a given society.
-Therefore, when you’re developing content, culture can be transformed to achieve behavior change and improve the health and wellbeing of people by adapting positive parts of cultural practices,” he said.
+“Traditions, culture, and social norms dictate what is acceptable, or not, within a given society.
+When you’re developing content, it's important to understand how culture can be transformed to create behavior change and improve the health and well-being of people by adapting the positive aspects of cultural practices,” he said.

 1. Understand the community’s values